PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up hardware VPN tunnels to a VPC and access S3 through a VPC endpoint.
 - [x] Set up Client-Side Encryption with an AWS KMS-Managed Customer Master Key.
 - [ ] Set up Server-Side Encryption with AWS KMS-Managed Keys.
-- [x] Transfer the data over an SSL connectionSet up Server-Side Encryption with S3-Managed Keys.
+- [x] Transfer the data over an SSL connection.
 - [ ] Set up Server-Side Encryption with S3-Managed Keys.

 ### 6. A Developer wants to encrypt new objects that are being uploaded to an Amazon S3 bucket by an application.
 There must be an audit trail of who has used the key during this process.
 There should be no change to the performance of the application.
 Which type of encryption meets these requirements?